dsi-engineering-ag/kubernetes-hands-on/01-deployment/readme.md

 # 01 - Application Deployment

+AWS: Your cluster is already created.
+Connect to it and proceed to step 1.

 It's best to use a local Kubernetes cluser to do our experiments.
 You can use Minikube for this.
 Follow the [installation instructions](https://kubernetes.io/docs/tasks/tools/install-minikube/).
 After the installation you can start minikube:

 `minikube start --driver=<virtualbox|hyperv>`